LearnOnDemandSystems/docs/tms/tms-administrators/self-paced-learning-and-subscriptions/subscription-filters.md

-#   How can I create filters for a catalog?
+#   How do I create filters for a catalog?

 You can add custom filters to your organization’s Course catalog and On-Demand Subscription catalog to assist your users in locating courses that interest them.
 Both catalogs use the same style of filters and the setup is very similar.